diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 **\*jungle\* AND (s\*1 OR s\*2) (NOT (en OR it))** > still using the same file name example as above, would find all files for season 1 and season 2, but in all other languages than English or Italian.

-Let say that you have files with "quick brown fox", "quick fox", "brown fox", "Fox News", etc. This would be the query to use **((quick AND fox) OR (brown AND fox) OR fox) AND NOT news** to respect the following conditions:
+Let's say that you have files with "quick brown fox", "quick fox", "brown fox", "Fox News", etc. This would be the query to use **((quick AND fox) OR (brown AND fox) OR fox) AND NOT news** to respect the following conditions:
 - **fox** must be present.
 - **news** must be excluded.
 - **quick** and **brown** are optional — their presence increases the relevance.